back-jond1992/front-end-katas/05-borders/borders.md

 ### Border Radius:

-We can also use the **border-radius** to style an elements outer border edge!
+We can also use the **border-radius** to style an element's outer border edge!

 Using border we can add a specific amount of radius to each corner using a single value, or if we choose, target each corner individually.